hnjw-png/oregano-oil/README.md

 Primarily being a site to purchase oregano oil and ajoining products, the user logged in or out should be able to add a product to their basket, navigate to the basket and purchase there items, using stripe.
 If the user is a signed up user, they can save what's in their basket.

-Other attribrutes to the site include a useful admin page, where the super user can easily navigate and add/edit or delete products.As well as a  product management page on the website, which allows the allowed users to add a product.
+Other attribrutes to the site include a useful admin page, where the super user can easily navigate and add/edit or delete products.Update new orders manually, add new products manually, check users, check verified emails, as well as edit testimonials etc. As well as a  product management page on the website, which allows the store owner (superusers) to add/edit/delete a product.

+The user can perform crud with there own testimonials.
+The user can save their address and orders.
+A star rating is implemented for future use of the site, in the future it will give me feedbck, for now its only color changing.

 # Business Plan